-By the end of the two years, we aim to have involved 300 pupils to explore storytelling, test the approach, create content and stories linked to the Sustainable Development Goals (SDGs) and cascade the learning across Cumbria and beyond.
+By the end of the two years, we involved hundreds of pupils to explore storytelling, test the approach, create content and stories linked to the SDGs and we cascaded the learning across Cumbria and beyond.

-You will develop your understanding of storytelling as an educational tool through focus group sessions run by CDEC.
-We will work with you to:
+Schools and teachers developed their understanding of storytelling as an educational tool through focus group sessions run by CDEC.
+We worked with them to:

-In the classroom, teachers will work directly with pupils to:
+In the classroom, teachers worked directly with pupils to:

 - access stories written by children in the partner countries.

 At the end of the project, we also ran a series of three online workshops together with our UK project partners at Global Learning London.
 They shared our experience and our knowledge gained through the project and aimed to inspire other teachers through the activities and resources we could share: in total, over 300 teachers and youth leaders attended them.